 What role does it play in overall well-being?
 Jim Harter, PhD, is a New York Times and Wall Street Journal bestselling author and chief scientist for Gallup’s Workplace Management and Well-Being Practice.
 He says career well-being is critical.
 His book, Well-being: The Five Essential Elements, reveals of the five elements of well-being (career, financial, physical, community and social).
 Career well-being is the most foundational element.
 Poor career well-being is even linked to poor health.

-When you consider the impact career well-being has on your overall well-being, that is a sad and shocking statistic.
-The data says no matter what your career choice, everyone needs to have something to look forward to each day.
-If you do the 9-to-5, but feel your true purpose is in providing a safe and healthy for your family, you can still feel fulfilled and at peace if you understand that you are tending to your values... your job makes possible something that is important to you.
+It’s clear, our good health and well-being depend on having something meaningful to look forward to each day.
+If you are a reluctant 9-to-5er and feel your true purpose is to provide a safe and happy home for your family, you can still feel fulfilled and at peace with your current job because you are tending to your personal values.
+Your job makes possible something that is important to you.

-And don’t forget to look for fulfillment in your personal life.
-We’ve all heard the saying, "if you love what you do, you’ll never work a day in your life" but that might not be a reality for most.
-That’s why it is so important to find our passions and purpose inside and outside the J-O-B.
+Remember to also look for fulfillment in your personal life, too.
+We’ve all heard the saying, "If you love what you do, you’ll never work a day in your life.”
+Unfortunately, that may not happen for everyone.
+That’s why it is so important to find our passions and purpose inside and outside the jobs we do to pay the bills.

 Do you have something you are truly passionate about and wish you could get paid to do it?
 Let us know about it in the comments.

 Blue Cross and Blue Shield of New Mexico, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association